Permanent Eyeliner

 Does the Health Department Inspect Permanent Makeup Artists?

 In Idaho, there are NO health department inspections of permanent makeup artists EVEN IF they are in beauty salons or spas.
-Some salons advertise that clients are safe because they are inspected and licensed by the Board of Cosmetology.
-That is misleading!
-Yes, salons are licensed by the Cosmetology Board, but their inspectors check sanitation practices related to cutting hair, manicuring nails, etc. The cosmetology inspectors are NOT trained in, NOR inspecting anything related to microblading, permanent makeup, or bloodborne pathogen control—because that falls under “tattooing” and there are no laws regulating tattooing!
-As a consumer, it is critical that you know this and do not have a false sense of security based on false claims.
+Salons are licensed by the Cosmetology Board, but their inspectors check sanitation practices for cutting hair, manicuring nails, etc. The cosmetology inspectors do NOT inspect anything related to microblading, permanent makeup, or bloodborne pathogen control—because that falls under “tattooing” and there are no laws regulating tattooing!

-Think about it…Would you rather have a needle by your eye in the hands of someone who also cuts hair, does manicures, massages, sprays tans, or waxing?
-Or a retired EYE DOCTOR who does nothing else but permanent makeup procedures every day?
-When you have the facts, the choice is easy!
-Since 2006, Dr. Reed has performed over 7,000 cosmetic tattoo procedures.
-As an Optometric Physician, she knows how to safely handle the eyes and prevent eyeliner procedures from being painful.
-She has successfully tattooed eyeliner on patients before/after eye surgeries as well as patients with chronic eye conditions.
-Examples include: Alopecia, Blepharitis, Blepharoplasty, Cataracts, Corneal Erosion, Corneal Grafts, Dry Eye Syndrome, Glaucoma, Intraocular Lens Implants, Keratitis, Keratoconus, LASIK, PRK, Punctual Plugs, Reconstructed Eyelids, Retinitis, RK, and Sjogrens Syndrome.
+Think about it…would you rather have a moving needle on your eyelid in the hands of just anyone (who may also cut hair, do manicures, etc.)?
+Or a retired EYE DOCTOR who does nothing else but permanent makeup every day?
+Since 2006, Dr. Laura Reed has performed thousands of permanent eyeliner procedures.
+As an Optometric Physician, she knows how to safely handle eyes and prevent eyeliner procedures from being painful.
+She has successfully tattooed eyeliner on clients before and after eye surgeries as well as clients with chronic eye conditions.
+In addition, Dr Reed’s knowledge and expertise in infection control is unsurpassed.

 Naturaliner™Upper and Lower Eyelids